HackTheBox Mirage Writeup

 # Mirage_Authentication_Hardening_Report.pdf

-We can use the `nsupdate` command to add a new DNS record and then use the `dig` command to verify whether the change has taken effect.
+We can use nsupdate to add a DNS record and then use the dig command to verify if the change was effective.

-`nats-svc` is a critical hostname for the internal NATS (Network Address Translation Service) messaging system.
-By pointing this record to our own machine, the attacker can intercept all traffic that the target host (domain controller) is intended to send to the NATS server.
+nats-svc is a critical hostname for internal NATS messaging system communication.
+By pointing that record to our own machine, an attacker can hijack all traffic that the target host (the domain controller) was originally sending to the NATS server.
+Start a NATS server to capture NATS credentials.

 ┌──(kali㉿kali)-[~/Work/HTB/Mirage]